Congressman with local roots talks value of bipartisanship

 Through this, he’s become friends with Rep. James Comer — a second-term congressman who represents western Kentucky in Washington.

 “Anytime someone from my congressional district’s running for congress I’m going to naturally keep an eye on it.
-I was real excited when (Joe) won and when he came to Frankfort we hit it off and became very close friends,” Comer told The Sun.
+I was real excited when (Joe) won and when he came to Frankfort we hit it off and became very close friends,” Comer told the Times Leader.
 “We went out to eat within the first few weeks of him being in congress and I can tell you with confidence you will not see very many republicans and Democrats going out to eat together in town.”

 The Kentucky congressman had nothing but good things to say about Cunningham, who he has planned a district swap visit with for sometime in the future.